txe/rkn-bypasser/README.md

 ## Using docker

-You need [docker](https://www.docker.com/community-edition) and gnu-make util.
+You need [docker](https://www.docker.com/community-edition).
 Just open project root in terminal and enter:
 ```
-$ make
+$ docker-composeup --build -d
 ```
 It will build docker and run it.
-You only need to configure your browser (and any other soft) to use SOCK5 proxy at `127.0.1.1:8000`.
+You only need to configure your browser (and any other soft) to use SOCK5 proxy at `127.0.0.1:8000`.

 ## Manually build